browserengineering/book/book/accessibility.md

 [mediaquery]: https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries

-Try your browser on a [web page](examples/example14-focus.html) with lots of links, text entries, and buttons, and you should now see that in dark mode they also change color to have a darker background and lighter foreground.
+Try your browser on this
+[example web page with lots of links, text entries and buttons](examples/example14-focus.html)^[I'll use it throughout the chapter as the
+"focus example".], and you should now see that in dark mode they also change color to have a darker background and lighter foreground.
 It should look like this in dark mode:

 <center>
     <img src="examples/example14-dark-mode-forms.png">